Library Fact Sheets

 Printable Fact Sheet

-From 1930 until 1943, the squadron moved back and forth across the country with the 20th, flying several different aircraft, including the P-26, P-36, P-38, P-39 and the P-40.
-In January 1943, the 77th settled at March Field, Calif., in time to be reassigned to England and the European Theater of Operations during World War II.
-The 77th, now designated a fighter squadron, arrived at Northhamptonshire, England, in August 1943, flying the P-38.
-The 77th entered combat operations in November 1943, flying combat missions until April 25, 1945, when, armed with P-51 Mustangs, they began escorting "heavies" to Pilzen, Czechoslovakia, in one of the last raids of the war.
+With training completed, the 77th joined the 20th FG in a move to the European Theater of Operations.
+The 77th, designated a fighter squadron, arrived at Northamptonshire, England, in August 1943 and commenced flying the P-38.
+First combat came in November 1943.
+Gamblers distinguished themselves in the sky over Europe, flying combat missions until April 25, 1945, when, equipped with North American P-51 Mustangs, they escorted heavy bombers to Pilsen, Czechoslovakia, in one of the last raids of the war.

 A complete list of squadron decorations can be found at: http://www.afhra.af.mil/factsheets/factsheet.asp?id=11204.